hoangsonww/The-MovieVerse-Database/MovieVerse-Frontend/README.md

 - `actor-details.html`: A detailed view of actor profiles.
 - `company-details.html`: Provides information about movie production companies.
 - `create-account.html`: Allows users to create an account on MovieVerse.
+- `chatbot.html`: A chatbot feature for interacting with users.
 - `director-details.html`: Detailed information about movie directors.
 - `discussions.html`: A platform for users to discuss various movie-related topics.
 - `favorites.html`: Allows users to view and manage their favorite movies.